- Soil Association

 Our sustainable forestry work: Iwokrama, Guyana

 The forest is divided into two sectors.
 One is kept as a wilderness preserve (50% of the total area).
 The other is the Sustainable Use Area.
+The majority of the forest is also classified as an intact forest landscape, meaning that overall more than 70% of the area is preserved from any industrial activity.

-Learn more about the work of the Iwokrama International Centre for Rainforest Conservation and Development, or read about the work we do across our organisation to protect and celebrate forests around the world.
+Learn more about the work at Iwokrama or read about the work we do across our organisation to protect and celebrate forests around the world.

 -